Rchristiani/es6-easy-wins/talk.md

 ##Lets talk about `let`
 In JS currently we have function scope.
 Meaning if a variable is created in a function using the `var` keyword it is bound to that function.
 It is not available outside of that function.
 It is however available inside of any functions created inside of the original function in which it was created via a closure.

 In some other languages there is also this idea of block scope.
 Meaning anything declared between the `{}` characters, or a block, would only be scoped to that block.
+So we can have scopes that are not function dependent.

 In JS it is common to write a `for` loop like such: